ultradumb/rshd/README.md

 Initial rshd version used system() with redirection to files, then dumped results to stdout, therefore unable to run interactive console programs.
-This version redirects stdin / stdout and stderr (if port is supplied by client - standard Windows rsh.exe does NOT do it) to cient sockets using Windows pipes.
+This version redirects stdin / stdout and stderr (if port is supplied by client - standard Windows rsh.exe does NOT do it) to client sockets using Windows pipes.
 When using with interactive programs - do not forget to set autoflush in the program that runs using rshd (for perl scripts, do '$|=1;').